 For a list of my publications, which include peer-reviewed journal articles and chapters in edited collections, please click on the 'Research' tab.

 I am currently working on a new project on Emotions, Communication and Diplomacy in medieval Iberia (with special attention devoted to the Crown of Aragon), which combines historical and literary methodologies to examine the instrumental adoption of emotional discourses across and beyond geopolitical, religious, linguistic and ethnic frontiers.

 I am a Fellow of the Royal Historical Society and in June 2018 I was elected co-President of the Society for the Medieval Mediterranean (http://www.societymedievalmediterranean.com/) for which I have been working as a Treasurer since 2013 and I also co-organized its 4th International Conference in July 2015.
 In 2018 I was awarded a Visiting Fellowship at the Research Centre for Humanities, Institución Milá y Fontanals of Barcelona, which is part of the Spanish National Research Council (CSIC).

 I am the Open Days Coordinator and Digital Leader for the School of History at the University of Lincoln, and I am particularly interested in developing e-learning projects aimed at enhancing our students’ learning experience at both undergraduate and postgraduate levels.

-- L1 coordinator for the modules: East meets West: Conflict and Coexistence in the Mediterranean, c.
-500-1250 and Friends and Enemies: A Thematic History, both team-taught.
+- L1 coordinator for the team-taught module Friends and Enemies: A Thematic History

 - L2: Urban Life and Society in the Middle Ages (coordinator)